Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference

-The third challenge is that the platform should meet the latency SLOs for inference functions while maintaining low GPU costs, we further propose three policies.
+The third challenge is that the platform should meet the latency SLOs for inference functions while maintaining low GPU costs. \SysName proposes three policies to achieve this objective.
 First, \SysName designs a request scheduling algorithm that minimizes model swapping overheads, resulting in reduced end-to-end inference latency.
-It categorizes models into two groups, heavy or light, based on whether these models incur high overhead during swapping via PCIe.
-Then, in actual request scheduling, \SysName prioritizes NVLink over PCIe for transmitting heavy models across GPUs, thus effectively reducing interference caused by concurrent model swapping.
-Second, \SysName globally manages GPU memory in the pool and leverages model heaviness to guide eviction when GPU memory is insufficient.
-It tends to cache heavy models in GPUs and evict light ones.
+It categorizes models into two groups, heavy or light, based on whether these models incur high overhead during swapping via PCIe. \SysName then prioritizes NVLink over PCIe for transferring heavy models across GPUs, effectively reducing concurrent PCIe traffic.
+Second, \SysName globally manages GPU memory in the pool and leverages model heaviness to guide eviction.
 Together with request scheduling, this approach significantly minimizes model swapping overhead.
-Third, \SysName proposes an SLO-aware request queuing policy which prioritizes requests to functions that have a higher likelihood of meeting SLOs, thereby effectively increasing the total number of SLO-compliant inference functions.
+Third, \SysName proposes an SLO-aware request queuing policy that prioritizes requests to functions that have a higher likelihood of meeting SLOs, effectively improving the SLO attainment.

 We have implemented and evaluated \SysName through a pilot deployment in \Cloud~\footnote{We have open-sourced \SysName's single-node prototype at \url{https://github.com/FCSLab/torpor}.}, one of the world's largest commercial serverless platforms.
 Evaluation results show that \SysName achieves low-latency model inference, comparable with native executions. \SysName can share a single GPU across hundreds of inference functions and load-balance GPUs with model swapping, resulting in over 10$\times$ cost reduction compared with current GPU offering in \Cloud.
 With its efficient SLO-aware scheduling and queuing policies, \SysName can serve 480 functions on a 4-GPU worker node while achieving low tail latency and satisfying millisecond-scale SLOs for all functions.
-Cluster experiments further show that \SysName effectively scales with the number of inference functions at low resource cost, and meets per-function latency SLOs for thousands of functions. \SysName has been beta-released in a pilot production cluster in \Cloud, saving 70\% of user costs on average and 65\% of GPU provisioning costs for \Cloud.
+Cluster experiments further demonstrate that \SysName scales well with the number of inference functions at low resource cost and meets per-function latency SLOs for thousands of functions. \SysName has been beta-released in a pilot production cluster in \Cloud, saving 70\% of user costs on average and 65\% of GPU provisioning costs for \Cloud.